Skip to content

 Where the two differ, though, is firstly in the way in which they affect your business and secondly, in their formula.

 Your margin percentage is the difference in percentage between your selling price and profit.
-Meanwhile, your markup is the percentage difference between the actual cost of your goods and its selling price.
+Meanwhile, your markup is the percentage difference between the actual cost of your goods and their selling price.

 It’s also no wonder then that many people find it easier to work with gross margin since it can tell you how much of your sales revenue is gross profit.